JanHerca/urantiapedia/output/wikijs/en/article/Patije_Mills/Universal_Language_Brain.md

 - Orvonton = The Supreme Universe of the Father, Son and Spirit.

 Monota = The living, non-spirit energy of Paradise; energy system of the Universal Father (471).
--Mo = System, or philosophy?
+- Mo = System, or philosophy?
--On = Of the Son
+- On = Of the Son
--No = ???
+- No = ???
--Ta= Living, non-spirit energy
+- Ta= Living, non-spirit energy
--Monota = Living non-spiritual Energy System of the Son?
+- Monota = Living non-spiritual Energy System of the Son?

 Mota = High levels of cosmic insight/more than a superior philosophy — it has a stereoscopic effect on meanings and values (<a id="a62_124"></a>[UB 48:7](/en/The_Urantia_Book/48#p7)).
 - Mo = System, or philosophy?